jweisman/eca-components/docs/auto-complete.md

 ## Usage

 ### Eager Loading
 In eager-loading mode, the component fetches all the data when loaded.
-If the ID attribute is provided, the data is cached as long as the app is loaded.
+The data is cached as long as the app is loaded (if an `id` is provided or if using the built-in loading method).

 ![Auto-Complete](./screenshots/auto-complete-data.png)